-Even students who have already obtained a bachelor's degree in a different discipline can complete the DPD certificate program to apply for a supervised practice program (e.g., dietetic internship).
-Please go to www.simmons.edu/snhs/programs/nutrition/didactic/index.php for further details.
+Even students who have already obtained a bachelor's degree in a different discipline can complete the DPD certificate program in order to apply for a supervised practice program (e.g., dietetic internship).
+Please go to the Simmons College Website for further details.